nojusus/ctflearn/spacestation.md

 ```bash
 binwalk -e SpaceStation.jpg
 ```
-The extracted "readme" file provides complete instructions to obtain the flag.
+The extracted "readme" file provides complete instructions to obtaining the flag.
 The flag is inside the "flag.enc" file which requires the initialization vector and a key.
 Following the instructions, the vector can be obtained by running
 ```bash
 objdump -d -j .data Bangalore
 ```